Signature of glassy dynamics in dynamic modes decompositions: DMD and Koopman analysis

 If the Koopman operator $\mathcal{K}^{dt}$ is an isometry, then the integrand $\exp(\cdots)$ in Eq. \eqref{A-4} should be $1$ since we picked an arbitrary $g\in {\rm L}^p$. \end{proof} {\bf Example.} The Koopman operator corresponding to a Hamiltonian system is an isometry.

-The following more general theorem, constraining the spectrum to the unit disk, is also easy to prove. \begin{theorem}[{\cite[Thereom 5.1]{Bruce19} }] Define $\mathcal{D}_0 \coloneqq \{x\in\mathcal{D}:(F^{(k)}(x))_{k=0}^\infty)\mbox{is bounded.}\}$.
-Let $\lambda$ be an eigenvalue of $\mathcal{K}^{dt}$ with corresponding eigenfunction $g$, and assume that $|\lambda|>1$ and $g$ is bounded on every bounded subset of $\mathcal{D}$.
-Then for all $x\in\mathcal{D}_0$, $g(x)=0$. \end{theorem} The original statement was stated over the Euclidean space.
-However, the proof is still valid in the case of tori.
-Thanks to this theorem, every eigenfunction corresponding to an eigenvalue $\lambda$ outside the unit disk, $\vert \lambda\vert >1$ is zero.
-In most cases, the DMD matrix has full rank, and there are only nonzero eigenvectors.
-It is reasonable to observe eigenvalues inside the unit disk.
-(Eigenvectors might not be the counterpart of the eigenfunction. \cite{Korda18})
+The following more general theorem, constraining the spectrum to the unit disk, is also easy to prove. \begin{theorem}[{\cite[Thereom 5.1]{Bruce19} }] Define $\mathbb{T}^N_0 \coloneqq \{x\in\mathbb{T}^N:((\Phi^{dt})^{(k)}(x))_{k=0}^\infty)\mbox{ is bounded.}\}$.
+Let $\lambda$ be an eigenvalue of $\mathcal{K}^{dt}$ with corresponding eigenfunction $g$, and assume that $|\lambda|>1$ and $g$ is bounded on every bounded subset of $\mathbb{T}^N$.
+Then for all $x\in\mathbb{T}^N_0$, $g(x)=0$. \end{theorem} In our DMD simulations of the Kuramoto system, we consider the phase variables on tori and use dictionary functions that are continuous and bounded on the tori.
+Since all trajectories on the tori are bounded, Theorem 5.1 applies.
+If a Koopman eigenfunction is represented as a (finite) linear combination of the (bounded) dictionary elements in our DMD setting, then it is necessarily bounded on the torus, and hence its associated eigenvalue satisfies $|\lambda|\leq1$.
+Although the eigenmodes obtained from extended DMD do not necessarily correspond to exact Koopman eigenfunctions \cite{Korda18}, the positive real parts observed in the logarithms of the (discrete-time) eigenvalues may reflect DMD spectral noise due to finite time of the trajectories and the non-invariance of the extended DMD library.